John Grisham's 'The Racketeer' tops U.S. bestseller list

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-Dec 27 John Grisham's latest novel, "The Racketeer," retained the top spot on Publishers Weekly's best-seller list on Thursday.
+Dec 20 John Grisham's latest novel, "The Racketeer," rose to the top of Publishers Weekly's bestseller list on Thursday ahead of the Christmas holiday, beating out last week's top fiction publication, Tom Clancy's "Threat Vector."

 The list is compiled using data from independent and chain bookstores, book wholesalers and independent distributors nationwide.